 Judging will be on Friday beginning at 2:30 pm.
 Open to youth enrolled in the 4-H Beef project or youth of other groups doing equivalent work.
-Entries must be made by July 31 of exhibit year.
-Note: Requirements for entering the Market

-Animal Sale are listed in separate document.
 No hay or bedding may be stored in the barns.

 Definition of Age Classification - Beef Cattle